Yanzhen-CN/Benchmarking-Medical-Agents-for-Complex-Reasoning-and-Decision-Making/README.md

 # Benchmarking-Medical-Agents-for-Complex-Reasoning-and-Decision-Making
-This project develops "MedAgentBench," a benchmark to rigorously evaluate AI medical agents on complex clinical reasoning and sequential decision-making.
+This project develops "MedAgentBench," a benchmark to rigorously evaluate AI medical agents on complex clinical reasoning and sequential decision-making based on long-term memory.